Every Monday morning the CEO of 5000 person company would send out an email starting with the words “Hello Team.” We all knew we were not One Team.

 When status within an organization is proportional to team size, large teams can emerge as a part of the politics of the organization.

 Having large teams of people working together means having less Small Teams.
 It is tempting to think having large teams means less hassles of having Small Teams.
 But there is no such thing as a large team.
 Large organizations self-organize into small (sub-)teams that can get things done.
 You may think having one big team is going to be easy but then you end up with a heap of smaller ones anyway.
-So why not start with what works and people are inherently drawn to?
+So why not start with what works and the structure to which groups of people naturally evolve?

 Having a large group of people working together on interdependent tasks unfortunately leads to unexpected problems.

 The more people working together, the greater the overhead of communication.
-Good communication is essential for effective teamwork; however, this overhead has a deleterious effect on the quality of communication.
+Good communication is essential for effective teamwork; however, this overhead has a harmful effect on communication quality.
 As the group grows, there is proportionally less information transferred within the group, where there needs to be more information transferred with the increased number of people.
 Taken to extreme, communication and coordination overhead consumes nearly all the resources of the group, leaving almost no time to do productive work.
-This is similar to the problem in computers called “thrashing.”
-Alternatively communication can be carried out via non-value adding roles that are created to alleviate the communication problem; this creates bottlenecks in communication.
+This is like the problem in computers called “thrashing.”
+Alternatively, the organization may designate communication clearinghouses such as management roles, decision forums, and committees that are organizational structures in their own right.
+These extra communication links create communication bottlenecks.

-With larger groups of people the relative contribution of each individual diminishes.
+With larger groups of people the relative contribution of everyone diminishes.
 This can have a non-negligible motivational effect, as free riding and social loafing (where the individuals contribute less in the group than they would have working on their own) increases as the size of the team increases.
-The end result can be that large groups produce less than small groups.
+The result can be that large groups produce less than small groups.

 Christopher Alexander cites a study that shows that communication effectiveness drops with an increase in group size.
-He notes that during meetings, “[i]n a group of 12, one person never talks.
+In his pattern “Small Meeting Rooms” he notes that during meetings, “[i]n a group of 12, one person never talks.
 In a group of 24, there are 6 people who never talk.”

 Despite the legitimate forces that lead to having larger teams these large groups of people come with significant problems

-Use Small Teams of people working on serialized work rather the striving for false parallelism.
+Use Small Teams of people working on serialized work rather than striving for false parallelism.

 People working in Small Teams have a greater sense of attachment to the team and the goals of the team, better communication within the team with more opportunities to be heard and are generally more productive.
 Small Teams help overcome negative teamwork effects such as social loafing and process loss as well facilitate more positive effects like the Kohler effect (motivation to not be the worst-performing member of a team).